Dill101/dots/README.md

 ## 🛠️ Setup

-:warning: ‎ **You can skip Brew and yabai installation if you've done so already!
-Also, these configs were made for the 14-inch MacbookPro, therefore on other devices, you may have to tinker around with the widget settings.**
+:warning: ‎ **These configs were made for the 14-inch MacbookPro, therefore on other devices, you may have to tinker around with the widget settings.**

+:warning: ‎ **You can skip Brew and yabai installation if you've done so already!.**

 <details>
 <summary><b>1.
 Install Required Dependencies </b></summary>